gini/gini-sdk-ios/README.md

 between the managers and makes those manager instances available as properties.

 ## Public Key pinning
 The Gini iOS SDK allows you to enable public key pinning with the Gini API through the [TrustKit](https://github.com/datatheorem/TrustKit/) library.
-In case you want to implement it, you just need to pass a dictionary with all the parameters required into one of the `GINISDKBuilder` initializers, as follows:
+In case you want to implement it, first you have to add `pod Gini-iOS-SDK/Pinning` below `pod Gini-iOS-SDK` in your `Podfile`.
+Once you have imported it, you just need to pass a dictionary with all the parameters required into one of the `GINISDKBuilder` initializers, as follows:

 **Swift**
 ```swift